 When they are leaving Court, Dan should remind the client to complete and get to him the class that is required after filing bankruptcy, the personal financial management course, as their case can’t be discharged without it, but does not do so.

-Judge set a hearing date to question Dan as to whether he thinks it is not only in the clients best interest to allow them to stay in debt but also to explain how they are going to pay that debt when the petition they filed with the Court doesn’t show enough to cover that payment per month, even after the rest of the debt is gone.
+The next time Dan thinks about this case is when he gets notice there is a hearing on the reaffirmation agreement.
+The terms of the agreement were such that the client couldn’t show that they have enough income to cover their regular monthly bills and the car payment.
+When that happens, the Judge set a hearing date to question Dan as to whether he thinks it is not only in the client’s best interest to allow them to stay in debt but also to explain how they are going to pay that debt when the petition they filed with the Court doesn’t show enough to cover that payment per month, even after the rest of the debt is gone.
 Now if Dan can explain why the debtor needs that specific car and that the circumstances have changed since the petition was filed, the judge may allow the debtor to keep the car and sign off on the agreement.
 At that point, the judge can also amend the interest rate to a more conscionable rate.

-Now that Dan finally thinks he is ok, as he had made it through the meeting of creditor and made it through the hearing, he doesn’t realize that he has to make sure the client’s certificate for their second required class has to be filed with the court and sixty days after the meeting of creditors, the case is dismissed instead of discharged.
+Now that Dan finally thinks he is ok, as he had made it through the meeting of creditors and made it through the hearing, he doesn’t realize that he has to make sure the client’s certificate for their second required class has to be filed with the court and sixty days after the meeting of creditors, the case is dismissed instead of discharged.
 (You want the debts to be discharged, which means they are gone.
 When the case is dismissed, it was just thrown out and the client still owes all the debts.)
-So, Dan then has to pay another filing fee (another $335 out of his pocket, not the client’s) and make a motion to reopen the case, just to file the class certificate.
+So, Dan then has to pay another filing fee (another $338 out of his pocket, not the client’s) and make a motion to reopen the case, just to file the class certificate.
 Once he does that the case is finally discharged and the client walks away from any debts that they didn’t reaffirm or that aren’t on the list of debts that can’t be bankrupted.

 Now this is a cautionary example and the Chapter 7 filing is much less complicated than the other Chapters of the bankruptcy code.
 I could provide other real life examples of cases when I helped the attorneys out in fixing the mistakes they made and in all those instances, I assisted them with the understanding that they are not to take a bankruptcy case as a favor or for the money for one case and think that is was easy.